zry98/movistar-home-hacks/README.en.md

 ![label-RG3202W](img/label-RG3205W.jpg)

+Albeit with some limitations, the device can be used with its stock Android, by following [this tutorial](RG3205W/rev5_howto.en.md).

 ### `IGW-5000A2BKMP-I v2`

-Manufactured by *MitraStar*, likely before 2020.
+Manufactured by _MitraStar_, likely before 2020.

 It has an Intel Atom x5-Z8350 (**x86-64**) CPU.

 If you have this model, please refer to [IGW5000/README.en.md](IGW5000/README.en.md).

 ![label-IGW5000](img/label-IGW5000.jpg)

-### Tutorial

-Albeit with some limitations, the device can be used with its stock Android, by following [this tutorial](RG3205W/RG3205W_rev5_howto.en.md).

 ## Credits